-- 1. Using the "folder" icon, create a new folder in your "MATH2794W YourName" project in Overleaf and title it "assignment2". - 2.
-Download the files: - egunawan.github.io/math2794w/hw/02/intro2.tex - egunawan.github.io/math2794w/hw/02/Bib.bib - egunawan.github.io/math2794w/hw/02/fig1.pdf and upload these three files to your "assignment2" folder in Overleaf using the "Upload" icon on the top left.
+- 1. Open your existing project "MATH2794W YourName" in Overleaf. - 2.
+Using the "folder" icon, create a new folder in this project and title it "assignment2".
+Now there should be two folders, "assignment1" and "assignment2", in your "MATH2794W YourName" project. - 3.
+Download the files: - egunawan.github.io/writing/hw/02/intro2.tex - egunawan.github.io/writing/hw/02/Bib.bib - egunawan.github.io/writing/hw/02/fig1.pdf and upload these three files to your "assignment2" folder in Overleaf using the "Upload" icon on the top left.

-- 3. To set the "intro2.tex" file as your main document, click on "Menu" on the top left, then go to "Settings". - 4.
+- 4. To set the "intro2.tex" file as your main document, click on "Menu" on the top left, then go to "Settings". - 5.
 Click "Recompile" to attempt to view the PDF.
-When you are done, the PDF output that gets created should match the PDF file exactly.
-If this does not happen, please ask during class or post on Piazza.
+When you are done, the PDF output that gets created should match the PDF file egunawan.github.io/writing/hw/02/templateintro2.pdf exactly.
+If this does not happen, please say something.